Election Insights

 Can we predict margin?

 In any election, an informative indicator of the degree of competition and the extent of consensus is the victory margin.
-A vanishing margin signifies tight competition and a divided electorate, whereas large margins indicate a decisive mandate and overwhelming consensus in favor of one candidate.
+A vanishing margin signifies tight competition and a divided electorate, whereas large margins indicate a decisive mandate.

-Now one of the natural questions that arises: Can we predict margins?
-It turns out the answer is Yes (well, sort of)!
-Using the random voting model, RVM in short, we can predict the distribution of margins (appropriately scaled), when the turnout data of any election is provided.
+Using the random voting model (RVM), we can predict the distribution of margins (appropriately scaled) when the turnout data of any election is provided.

 Scaled Margin Distribution